Mayer-E-Concept/ElecTriX-Revit-App/README.md

 Checks the things that silently break Circuit Tagger on a project that didn't inherit the full company template (e.g. a detached or brand-new project) — born directly from a real debugging session where these two gaps took hours to track down by hand.
 - **Tag family check** — is `ME-Tools_CircuitTag` loaded in this project?
 - **Shared parameter check** — are `Vorsicherung` / `FI-Kreis` / `Stromkreis Tag` / `Schaltkreis` / `CAx_Apartment` / `CAx_Building` bound to all 8 electrical/MEP categories?
+- **Environment checks** — three more, all read-only: the shared network folder Comments/Activity Log depend on (configured vs. reachable are distinguished, since they mean different things — a broken setting vs. a down network path); and whether the two installer-bundled files Fix All needs (`ME-Tools_CircuitTag.rfa`, `METools_SharedParameters.txt`) are actually present in `%ProgramData%\METools\Resources\`, surfaced here instead of only showing up as a confusing failure buried inside Fix All's own output
 - **Fix All** — loads the tag family and binds any missing parameter/category combinations in one click, from files bundled with the installer (see [Installer bundled resources](#installer-bundled-resources) below) — no more per-project Transfer Project Standards
 - **Refresh** — re-runs the check on demand
 - Read-only scan; **Fix All** is the only action that writes to the document, wrapped in its own transaction